 Where,

-If the target cell belongs to the same satellite as the current one, and if the target cell is known, then K = 2; otherwise, if the target cell is unknown, then K = 5.
+If the target cell belongs to the same satellite as the current one, and if the target cell is known, then K = 2.

-If the target cell belongs to a different satellite than the current one and the target cell’s satellite is GEO, and if the target cell is known, then K = 2; otherwise, if the target cell is unknown, then K = 5.
+If the target cell belongs to a different satellite than the current one and the target cell’s satellite is GEO, and if the target cell is known, then K = 2.

-If the target cell belongs to a different satellite than the current one and the target cell’s satellite is non-GEO, then K = 5.
+If the target cell belongs to a different satellite than the current one and the target cell’s satellite is non-GEO, then K = 5 if the target cell is known.

 Ttarget_cell_SMTC_period is the periodicity of the SMTC occasions configured for the target NR cell.
 If the target cell is in the PCI list of smtc2-LP, the SMTC periodicity follows smtc2-LP; otherwise, the SMTC periodicity follows smtc.